 A delivery exception that puts the arrival of a package up in the air is never ideal.
 This is especially crucial at a time when fast shipping times are key to customer satisfaction.
 It’s no secret that next-day/same-day delivery is becoming increasingly accepted as the gold standard for shipping, thanks in part to major retailers such as Apple and Amazon that have popularized it.
 Even if your brand doesn’t offer next day/same-day delivery, shortened delivery times as fast as 2-3 days have become an expectation from most online shoppers.

 In addition to expedited shipping times, customers want clear communication.
 They want to know what’s going on with their package every step of the way.
 But no matter how hard your team works, sometimes things don’t go as expected.
-These unexpected, often uncontrollable situations that occur every now and again can cause unwelcome shipping mishaps known as delivery exceptions.
+These unexpected, often uncontrollable situations that occur every now and again can cause unwelcome ecommerce shipping mishaps known as delivery exceptions.

 In this guide to delivery exceptions, we’ll cover:

 - What they entail

 Most importantly, we’ll review how you can respond to delivery exceptions so that your shoppers still come away from the experience with a positive view of your brand.
 Hopefully, they’ll even want to shop again!